portworx/px-docs/_includes/asg/aws-prereqs.md

 }
 ```

-You can provide these permissions to Portworx in the following ways
+You can provide these permissions to Portworx in one of following ways:

-1. Environment Variables: Create a User with the above policy and provide the security credentials (AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY) to Portworx.
-2. Instance Privileges: Provide above permissions for all the instances in the autoscaling cluster by applying the corresponding IAM role.
+1. Instance Privileges: Provide above permissions for all the instances in the autoscaling cluster by applying the corresponding IAM role.
 More info about IAM roles and policies can be found [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html)
+2. Environment Variables: Create a User with the above policy and provide the security credentials (AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY) to Portworx.